DanielCorbellini/danielcorbellini/README.md

-## Hi, I'm Daniel!!!
+# Daniel Corbellini

- I'm a full-stack software developer currently working with PHP
+ I'm a full-stack software developer from Brazil

-- I am a student at Univates University, majoring in Software Engineering (currently in the 4th out of 8 periods).
+- I'm a Software Engineering student, currently in the 5th of 8 periods;
-- I am constantly seeking opportunities to expand my knowledge and stay updated with the latest trends and tools in development.
-I intend to deepen my skills in frameworks like Spring Boot, Laravel, and Django for web development and API building.
+- I'm currently working with PHP at a company focused on educational management software;
-- I am always looking for challenging opportunities to apply my skills and contribute to innovative projects.
+- I'm always looking for challenging opportunities to apply my skills and contribute to innovative projects;

  ## Solid knowledge of
   <div>